Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 ![](Screenshots/getData/getData.png)

-And last but not least, helper function to prepare optimizer.
+And last but not least, helper function to prepare the optimizing function used in a learning process:

 ```
 def prepareOptimizer: